 Choosing a consulting firm

 As you can see, the steps seem quite straightforward.
-However, the approach can differ between organisations interviewed in consistency and completeness.
-For example, at one organisation they would define the criteria for a scorecard in advance, while bringing a diverse representation of disciplines to the pitches.
+However, the approach can differ between organisations interviewed inconsistency and completeness.
+For example, at one organisation they would define the criteria for a scorecard in advance while bringing a diverse representation of disciplines to the pitches.
 While at another organisation this was done on an ad hoc basis and on gut feel.
-In another organisation they would always check the specific partner online before deciding on final procurement.
-In one case finding out that there were bad reviews on glass door concerning sexual harassment by someone in the leadership team, was followed by a last minute no-go.
+In another organisation, they would always check the specific partner online before deciding on final procurement.
+In one case finding out that there were bad reviews on the glass door concerning sexual harassment by someone in the leadership team, was followed by a last minute no-go.

 As usual, the devil is in the details.
 And as experienced by our interviewees, it’s hard to base a choice for a partner on someone’s CV, proposal, or a short face-to-face session at best.
 We’ve included a list of signs mentioned by our interviewees on how to distinguish the “good” from the “bad” during the decision making process.